 Review by Lori Brunnen

 “Thumper” Billington IV, MFH of John Anderson’s fictional Montfair Hunt in Virginia, is back.
 This time we find Thumper rebounding from a failed impetuous marriage to a much younger woman, and embarking on a tentative and tender new romance.
 Thumper traverses the difficult geography of romance with somewhat more difficulty than he does the geography of the hunting field.
 Sometimes at a gallop, sometimes finding his progress thwarted by an unseen hazard, Thumper uses seven of his “Foxhunter’s Secrets” to navigate beyond the hunt field to a fulfilling relationship.
 Because, as difficult to accept as it is sometimes, there is life beyond hunting.
-Really.To read more, a subscription is needed: Click here to subscribe
+Really.To read more, a subscription is required.
+Log in or click here to subscribe.

 Each of the seven secrets are presented by way of the story and summed up with a take-home tip.
 This “Tally-Ho Tip” is a tongue-in-cheek take-away lesson for those that need things short and sweet.
 In other words---men.